litmuschaos/v1-litmus-docs/docs/chaostoolkit-aws-ec2-terminate.md

 - AWS EC2 failures can be effected using one of these chaos libraries: `litmus`

-## Steps to Execute the Chaos Experiment
+## Steps to Execute the ChaosExperiment

-- This Chaos Experiment can be triggered by creating a ChaosEngine resource on the cluster.
+- This ChaosExperiment can be triggered by creating a ChaosEngine resource on the cluster.
 To understand the values to provide in a ChaosEngine specification, refer [Getting Started](getstarted.md/#prepare-chaosengine)

 - Follow the steps in the sections below to create the chaosServiceAccount, prepare the ChaosEngine & execute the experiment.